What are green chile chicken tamales made of?

 5. Let them rest for 10 minutes in the steamer before serving.
 Or let them cool completely and steam again before serving.

-Simplify the dish further by using Salsa Verde or Salsa de Tomate-Serrano to poach the chicken.
+Simplify the dish further by using Salsa Verde orto poach the chicken.
 Be sure to incorporate just enough to achieve a stuffing-like consistency.

 There is no doubt that you will enjoy this recipe.
 The tamales are simply delicious and may or may not be accompanied by other dishes.
 In addition, its filling can be very varied.
 Experiment and surprise your friends and family.